 Changes since 2000: Harris’s Sparrows have declined in Nebraska and the Great Plains since the latter part of the 20th Century (COSEWIC 2017) and Harris’s Sparrow is considered a species of special concern in Canada, where it breeds (COSEWIC 2017).
 An analysis of all Nebraska CBC data shows Harris’s Sparrow numbers declined annually by 7.0% during the years 1980-2014(COSEWIC 2017).
 An analysis of three long-running Nebraska CBCs also shows a trend of general decline during the late 20th Century, but also show the declines have stabilized (Figure 1).

 Figure 1.
-The number of Harris’s Sparrow recorded per party hour at three long-running CBCs in Nebraska.
-Points represent reported values and trend line created using locally weighted scatterplot (LOESS) smoothing.
+The number of Harris’s Sparrow recorded per party hour on three long-running CBCs in Nebraska.
+Points represent reported values and trend line created using locally weighted scatterplot (LOESS) smoothing in R Studio (2015).
 Data collected by volunteers and provided by National Audubon Society and the Nebraska Ornithologists Union.
-The Lincoln and Norfolk CBCs experience sharp declines during the 1970s and 1980s, but numbers have leveled off since the mid-1990s.
+The Lincoln and Norfolk CBCs experienced sharp declines during the 1970s and 1980s, but numbers have leveled off since the mid-1990s.
 Results from the Omaha CBC shows a smaller decline in the 1970s and 1980s and a small increase since the 1990s.

 Early dates above are away from the wintering range in the east and south.
 There is a gradual movement northward of wintering birds beginning in mid-Feb and increasing gradually through Apr; peak counts in the state are in the first half of May.
 Migrants pass through Lincoln Co 7-23 May (Tout 1947), although numbers are low that far west.

 Migrants generally depart by late May but see Summer.

 - High counts: 369 in Pierce Co 8 May 1999, 235 in Lancaster Co 10 May 1996, and 235 in Sarpy Co 11 May 1996.